Bob Books

-Each set is organized into stages: Reading Reading Readiness, Stage 1: Starting to Read, Stage 2: Emerging Reader and Stage 3: Developing Reader.
+Each set is organized into stages: Reading Readiness, Stage 1: Starting to Read, Stage 2: Emerging Reader and Stage 3: Developing Reader.

 History

 Bobby Lynn Maslen and John Maslen created Bob Books, first published in 1976.

 Author Bobby Lynn Maslen was involved in cooperative preschool education for nine years and then became a teacher of 3-5 year-olds at a private school in Portland, Oregon.
 It was there that she created the Bob Books.

 Illustrator John Maslen is a watercolor painter and architect.
 He holds signature status in the National Watercolor Society and several other art organizations.
 He also received an American Institute of Architects Honor Award.

 The first Bob Books were individually hand-drawn for Bobby Lynn Maslen's students.
 When it became too cumbersome to make books for each child, she persuaded the school to print 300 copies.
 This eventually led to more sets, a cottage industry and self publishing.

 The Bob Books became a Children’s Book of the Month Club selection and the series was adopted by home-schoolers and Montessori teachers.
 In 1993 USA Today ran a story about the Bob Books.
 “By that time we knew the potential was much more than we could handle ourselves.”
 Scholastic Inc. became their publisher in 1994.